October 9, 2022

 None of those individual items meant a thing on their own.
 But the combination of factors felt familiar to my American eyes, so I went out on a limb and assumed she might be American too.

-She chuckled with assent and then I pointed out my own similar signs that flagged me as an American too.
+Mandy chuckled with assent, and I tried to assuage her worries by pointing out similar signs that flagged me as an American, too.
 My wayfarer-style sunglasses, my Nike running shorts, my Altras… Guilty as charged!

-We strolled into Mondoñedo together and made our way to a bustling coffee shop where I spotted Sebastian sitting out in the town square at a table.
-Once I had my coffee, I asked it we could join him and he waved us over where we enjoyed a quiet Sunday morning in front of a lovely church.
+My new American acquaintance and I strolled into Mondoñedo together and made our way to a bustling coffee shop where I spotted Sebastian sitting out in the town square at a table.
+Once I had my coffee, I asked if we could join him, and he waved us over, where we enjoyed a quiet Sunday morning in front of a lovely church.

-Sebastian, Mandy, and I were soon joined by two more pilgrims: Jose (the Spaniard from earlier this morning), and another American pilgrim from Seattle.
-And then, before you knew it, our group grew large enough to pull two tables together as two more pilgrims joined us.
+Sebastian, Mandy, and I were soon joined by two more pilgrims: Jose (the Spaniard from earlier this morning) and another American pilgrim from Seattle.
+Before you knew it, our group had grown large enough to pull two tables together as two Dutch pilgrims joined us, too.

 HIGH Versus LOW

-As we sat there eating and drinking, our conversation shifted to the upcoming split in the Camino.
+As our little group sat there eating and drinking, the conversation shifted to the upcoming split in the Camino.
 Leaving Mondoñedo, we would have two choices for climbing the remaining hills and peaks that separated coastal Galicia from the interior of the province.

 The “low route” or Camino Complemntario stuck primarily to paved roads while taking pilgrims gradually up to 558 meters (1,800’) over the next 12 kilometers.

-There were towns and water fountains on this route, and it how most of the hospitalierios along the way recommended pilgrims travel.
-In fact, the guy from Seattle showed us a photo of a sign at his albergue last night that warned pilgrims NOT to even consider the other route because it was far too dangerous.
+There were towns and water fountains along this route, and it was the path that most of the hospitalierios along the way recommended pilgrims take.
+In fact, the guy from Seattle showed us a photo of a sign at his albergue last night that warned pilgrims NOT even to consider the other route because it was far too dangerous.

 Meanwhile, the “high route” or official Camino stuck to dirt roads and trail and climbed a much steeper grade up to 680 meters (2,300’) in just 6 km.
-This route was often discouraged because it was very exposed to the elements (sun and wind) and pilgrims could experience really adverse weather conditions up high.
-Plus there were no potable water sources along the way.
+This route was often discouraged because it was highly exposed to the elements (sun and wind), and pilgrims could experience extremely adverse weather conditions at high altitudes.
+Plus, there were no potable water sources along the way.

 In the end, I think all of us decided to opt for the high route just to avoid the weekend crowds and all the newly arrived “daypack pilgrims” who were undoubtedly going to take the easier route.